kassonlab/brer-md/README.md

 By far the easiest option!
 If you are working with an older Singularity version (< 3), pull the container hosted on singularity hub:

- `singularity pull -name myimage.simg shub://jmhays/singularity-brer`
+ `singularity pull --name myimage.simg shub://jmhays/singularity-brer`

 If you have the latest and greatest Singuarity (v > 3), you can pull the container from the *new* cloud repository: